ItsyPetkov/MS-SQL-Server-Data-Analysis/README.md

 ADVANCED: LEAD and LAG, RECURSION, TRIGGERS, STORED PROCEDURES and AUTOMATION, DATE, DATETIME, DATEPART(), DATEDIFF()

+All of these topics have been explored in server_config.sql, basics.sql, intermediates.sql and advanced.sql.

+Next stages involve: 1) data reporting by producing a Bike Store Analytics Layer in MS SQL Server using STORED PROCEDURES, VIEWS, SCHEMAS and multiple QUERIES; and 2) data storytelling by delivering a comprehensive analysis presentation using MS PowerPoint.
+The output of both steps is available in the GitHub repository under 'SQL_Deployment_Script.sql' and 'Stakeholder report.pptx', respectively.

 ## Analytical Focus & Key Business Questions

 ## Key Insights & Strategic Action Recommendations